DCMLab/standards/README.md

 ### Release Notes

+#### v2.1.1

+* In this version of the regex, `@none` is admitted as a symbol and interpreted as a numeral (root).
+* The position of the initial dot was moved because the prior version did not accept some correct labels, such as `.bIII.bIII`.

 #### v2.1.0

 * Global keys (note names) and local keys (Roman numerals) are now parsed in two different groups.
 This solves the problem that previously, all pieces were assumed to start with localkey `I` or `i`.
 Now it is possible to have the global key *and* a change of local key within the first label, e.g. `Ab.vi.i` for a piece in Ab major that begins with an introduction in the relative key.